zilonguiuc/temp/2024/Hive Lab 2024.md

 ```

+d.
 Based on prior query results, determine the team with the highest win ratio for each season.
 ```
 SELECT t.season_id, t.team_id, t.team, t.w_pct
 FROM (